Workflow conditions

 Understand how the various conditions match when using a Workflow.

-A workflow runs when an inbound customer email matches a set of conditions that you define.
-It's important to note that a workflow only tries to match on new customer support conversations.
-Said another way, the workflow runs when a customer first emails you, but not on replies to that conversation.
-When condition subject matches, it triggers one or more workflow actions.
+A workflow runs when an email matches a set of conditions you define.
+When a condition subject matches, it triggers one or more workflow actions.

 A workflow can match on the text of one (or more) of the following fields of an incoming email.